 So, tweaks to next year?

 Already pondering the defensive ranks.
-At the moment they appear skewed to favour the disposal/rebound defenders.
+At the moment they appear skewed to favour the disposal/rebound defenders – I was not pleased with Aaron Hall scoring so highly.
 I’d like to even that up with the contest killers a little.

 Forwards score big when they do score, so I am a little reluctant to change things around too much with those guys.
 Consistency has been the issue with them this season, Started like a rocket – Tex was number one after the first four weeks and was still top five after 14 rounds.
 It can be done, and I don’t want this to be a forwards charity.